 6 Anavar Side Effects & How to Combat Them

-Disclaimer: The following article is for educational purposes only and NOT to promote the use of illegal steroids.
-If you have any questions or concerns, Dr. Touliatos is currently available for consultations.
+Disclaimer: The following article is for educational purposes only and does not promote the use of illegal steroids.
+If you have any questions or concerns, Dr. Touliatos is currently available for consultation.

-Anavar is an FDA-approved anabolic steroid, thus it is considered safe to use when prescribed by a doctor in therapeutic dosages.
+Anavar is an FDA-approved anabolic steroid; thus, it is considered safe to use when prescribed by a doctor in therapeutic dosages.
 Such approval is indicative of its mild nature, with women and children successfully taking this oral steroid in clinical trials with few side effects (1).

 However, bodybuilders are known to purchase Anavar illegally via the black market, presenting greater risks, with doctors only issuing prescriptions for patients suffering from cachexia (2) or osteoporosis (3).

-Thus, Anavar’s side effects can be more pronounced when purchasing non-pharmaceutical products, due to a lack of regulation and safety measures when formulating Oxandrolone.
-Bodybuilders are also known to take high dosages (above the therapeutic threshold), without the supervision of a doctor.
+Thus, Anavar’s side effects can be more pronounced when purchasing non-pharmaceutical products due to a lack of regulation and safety measures when formulating oxandrolone.
+Bodybuilders are also known to take high dosages (above the therapeutic threshold) without the supervision of a doctor.

 Legal Anavar Alternative

-However, users should always look to minimize cardiotoxicity by performing regular cardiovascular exercise; combined with a diet rich in unsaturated fats, low in saturated fats, and low in sodium.
+However, users should always look to minimize cardiotoxicity by performing regular cardiovascular exercise combined with a diet rich in unsaturated fats, low in saturated fats, and low in sodium.

 2. Liver Toxicity